leafo/tableshape/README.md

 ### Tags

-Tags can be used to extract specified values from a type as it's checked.
+Tags can be used to extract values from a type as it's checked.
 A tag is only saved if the type it wraps matches.
+If a tag type wraps type checker that transforms a value, then the tag will store the result of the transformation

 ```lua